-- 1. Check for any possible dependency conditions and simulate as appropriate - 2.
-In the CONFIGURATION column, disable all protection elements other than the one being tested - 3.
+- 1. Check for any possible dependency conditions and simulate as appropriate. - 2.
+In the CONFIGURATION column, disable all protection elements other than the one being tested. - 3.
+Disable the current differential function, directly or indirectly: - a.
+If the distance element is enabled without dependency, disable the current differential element Current Diff. - b.
+If the distance protection is enabled with dependency on communication channel failure, the current differential element Current Diff should remain enabled and the communication should be disrupted to cause a suitable failure of the current differential protection - 4.
 Make a note of which elements need to be re-enabled after testing

-25.10.1.1 PRELIMINARIES
+26.12.2.1 PRELIMINARIES